dergeberl/kubeteach/README.md

 The task state `pending` shows that another task must be successfully done before.

-If you need help you can take a look into the solution folder of the exercise set you user (for example `exercises/set1/solutions`)
+If you need help you can take a look into the solution folder of the exercise set you use (for example [dergeberl/kubeteach-charts/solutions/exerciseset1](https://github.com/dergeberl/kubeteach-charts/tree/main/solutions/exerciseset1))

 **An update to a new status can take up to 5 seconds**